LacunaOmnibus/MontyLacuna/README.md

   we should be caching the results.
 - I'm going to want a "convert_date()" method, which'll probably mean I'll want a TZ attribute of clients.Member.
 And I'll need to learn about python date handling.
+- lacuna.bc.SubClass is idiotically named.
+It's meant as a full-coverage superclass, not a subclass.
+Do something about that name.